Motor planning: Subcortical regions

 These subcortical and cortical regions form multiple loops directing to each other and within the regions, passing sensory informations, commands and feedbacks for execution.

-Motor Planning in Development
+Motor planning in development

-Early Childhood (ages 4-7)
+Early childhood (ages 4–7)

 Children in this stage are able to perform simple motion, but have difficulty with more complex movement.
-They often choose the easiest way to grasp objects, prioritising the start-position comfort than adjusting their grip for further movement or end-state comfort.
+They often choose the easiest way to grasp objects, prioritising the start-position comfort rather than adjusting their grip for further movement or end-state comfort.